New Model #2795

 Would it help matters if I offered to let you borrow my IC-R6 for some months?

-Updated by Mark Schaffer over 1 year ago
+Updated by Mark Schaffer about 2 years ago

 I can loan my IC-R6 to a developer to get this added to CHIRP.
 Just let me know.